mircocazzaro/bitsei-db2-unipd/README.md

 <img src="ontology/Bitsei_ontology.svg" alt="Ontology Diagram"/>

-Describe the ontology diagram (if needed)

-Note: The image provided above displays the class diagram for reference.
+The image provided above displays the class diagram for reference.
+The most relevant entities for our purposes are highlighted in purple.

 ## System Hardware & Software